membrane/api-gateway/distribution/examples/openapi/openapi-proxy/README.md

 # OpenAPI Configuration Example

-This sample shows the configuration, validation, and the UI of an **openAPIProxy**.
+This sample demonstrates:

+* How to use OpenAPI as a source of API Gateway configuration
+* How to validate requests and responses against OpenAPI definitions
+* How to publish a Swagger UI for depolyed APIs

 ## Running the Example